MLTSHP/mltshp/README.md

 ## Load it up in the browser

-The first time you run the tests or start the server, use this command:
+Before you start the server, in another tab/terminal start the fake S3 server using this command:

     bin/start_fakes3

+This will start a fake S3 service so you don't need to have an AWS account and set the credentials in settings.py.
+If you would like

 Each time you want to restart the server, use this command: